Ending live lamb cutting

 As a response, woolgrowers are increasingly turning to alternatives to live lamb cutting.

-Two young sheep in the foreground with blurred herd in background
+Two cute young Merino sheep in the foreground with blurred herd in background They are standing in a grassy field with trees in the background.

 What are the next steps to achieving a live lamb cutting phase-out?